Margaret (moon): Orbit

 Margaret's inclination of 57° is close to the limit of stability.
 The intermediate inclinations 60 < i < 140 are devoid of known moons due to the Kozai instability.
 In this instability region, solar perturbations at apoapse cause the moons in this region to acquire large eccentricities that lead to collisions or ejection over 10 million to a billion years.
 Margaret's periapsis precession period (Pw) is almost 1.6 million years long.
 Margaret itself may be ejected from the Uranian system in the far future.

 Margaret's orbit is subject to solar and planetary perturbations; thus, its orbital elements are variable over short timescales.
 Over a timescale of 8,000 years, the average orbital eccentricity of Margaret is 0.68.
-In 2010, its eccentricity grew to 0.81, temporarily making Margaret with the most eccentric orbit of any moon in the Solar System, though Nereid's average eccentricity of 0.75 is greater.
+In 2010, its eccentricity grew to 0.81, temporarily giving Margaret the most eccentric orbit of any known moon in the Solar System, though Nereid's average eccentricity of 0.75 is greater.